humansinstitute/BitcoinForHumans/StableBonds.md

 In effect we create a market driven alternative model of the "auto-dollar-conversion" mechanism which has been proposed in El Salvador.

-Were a deep liquid market to develop to offer this service on native bitcoin rails, we could onboard people directly to bitcoin the network, without volatility inherent in bitcoin the asset.
+Were a deep liquid market to develop to offer this service on native bitcoin rails, we could onboard people directly to bitcoin the network, without the volatility inherent in bitcoin the asset.

 I believe it is reasonable assertion in a trust minimized private market, which allows users to hold dollar denominated value without counter party risk.

 This would allow any individual or institution (for example a community bank which wanted to offer USD denominated accounts on bitcoin native rails - e.g. offshore in Africa, South America) to elect to store a percentage of their bitcoin wealth in a "stable" form (defined as approximately pegged to the market exchange price of BTC/USD).

-This capability could then support multiple initiatives to reduce the volatility master/and risk inherent in the earning and storing BTC when living in a hand to mouth fashion.
+This capability could then reduce the volatility and risk inherent in the earning and storing BTC when living in a hand to mouth fashion.
 I believe this in turn would allow easier adoption of bitcoin, where it is most needed, if individuals could earn "USD on native bitcoin rails" and then engage in native swaps to bitcoin, where they please, to facilitate long term savings.

-In order to facilitate transactions the users wallet would in real time settle the bond contract into the market and transact over lightning.
+If a user were holding stablebonds and wanted to perform a transaction the users wallet would in real time settle the bond contract into the market and transact over lightning.
 If the merchant wanted to receive this in lightning, no further action is necessary.
 If however, they prefer dollar value, they can simply purchase a bond on the market.

+No tokens, all bitcoin collateralized channels.

 ![Community Bank Flow](https://raw.githubusercontent.com/humansinstitute/BitcoinForHumans/master/assets/stablebond-flow.gif)